 Donna was praised by the New York Times for offering “solid work” and by Opera News for singing “strongly and with character” in her role as Assunta in The Saint of Bleecker Street with Dicapo Opera, where she was a Resident Artist from 2010-2012.
 She has participated as an Apprentice Artist with Bel Canto at Caramoor, and spent two summers at the International Vocal Arts Institute in Tel Aviv.
 She has performed with American Lyric Theater (NYC), Opera Providence, American Repertory Theater (Boston, MA) and the Encore Theatre Company in Jerusalem, and is a former member of the Handel and Haydn Society’s Educational Outreach Quartet based in Boston.

 Originally from Saratoga, CA, Donna earned both a Bachelor of Music degree in Voice Performance and a Bachelor of Arts degree in English from the University of Michigan, as well as a Master of Music degree in Voice from the New England Conservatory of Music.
-She has enjoyed teaching private voice lessons for nearly 20 years, and currently maintains a teaching studio in New York City.
+She has enjoyed teaching private voice lessons for over 20 years, and currently maintains a teaching studio in New York City.
 She is also the co-founder and Executive Director of Five Boroughs Music Festival, a chamber music presenting organization in NYC.
-She currently resides in Park Slope, Brooklyn with her husband, Cantor Joshua Breitzer, and their sons Jonah and Gideon.
+Donna currently resides in Park Slope, Brooklyn with her husband, Cantor Joshua Breitzer, and their sons Jonah and Gideon.

 "Supporting players offered solid work: in particular...Donna Breitzer as Assunta."